Mikeriess/meta_hackathon_oslo/README.md

+**NOTE:** This is the submission of team "MykMaks" at the Meta Llama Hackathon in Oslo 2025.

 # 🇳🇴+🇩🇰 Open Source Vision Language Model assets
 Building on the philosophy of open source with the Llama-models 🦙, this repo is an effort to support development of small VLM's in the Scandinavian languages.
 Aa we are only fluent in Norwegian and Danish, we have focused on these two languages.
 However, we encourgage the community to help build on our work and extend the coverage.